Search for the production of dark Higgs in the framework of Mono-Z$^{\prime}$ portal at the FCC-ee simulated electron-positron collisions at $\sqrt{s} = 240$ GeV: Results

-We used the profile likelihood method to analyze our results statistically and performed a statistical test based on the $M_{rec}$ distributions.
-We used the modified frequentist construction CLs \cite{R58, R59}, which is based on the asymptotic approximation \cite{R2}, to derive exclusion limits on the product of signal cross sections and the branching fraction Br($Z^{\prime}$ $\rightarrow \mu\mu$) at a 95\% confidence level.
-In the likelihood, the systematic uncertainties are treated as nuisance parameters.
+We statistically analyzed our results using the profile likelihood method and used a statistical test based on the $M_{rec}$ histograms.
+Employing the modified frequentist construction CLs \cite{R58, R59} and the asymptotic approximation \cite{R2}.
+Thus, we established exclusion limits on the signal cross sections times the branching fraction Br($Z^{\prime}$ $\rightarrow \mu\mu$) at a 95\% CL, treating the systematic uncertainties as parameters of nuisance.

-In the mono-Z$^{\prime}$ model, the 95\% upper limit on the cross-section times the branching ratio for the DH simplified scenario is shown in figure \ref{figure:fig7}.
-The result is presented for the muonic decay of the Z$^{\prime}$ and with coupling constant values of $\texttt{g}_{l} = 0.003$ and $\texttt{g}_{D} = 1.0$, for an integrated luminosity of 10.8 ab$^{-1}$.
-This limit shows that the dark Higgs mass range from 20 to 80 GeV can be excluded for the coupling constant values of $\texttt{g}_{l} = 0.003$ and $\texttt{g}_{D} = 1.0$.